DuggyL/frontend-milestone-project-2/README.md

 -   Imagery is important.
 The large, main image is designed to be striking and catch the user's attention.
 -   The pictures showcase chef ability and skills.

-## Features
--   Responsive on all device sizes
-    -   Pictures box resize base on device sizes
-    -   Image appear or disappear base on device sizes.
-About me section, Chef Dicson profile picture disappear on small screen sizes allow more room for text paragraph.
-    -   Text paragraph expands or collapse base on device sizes - the **READ MORE** button added to allow the visitor to expand text on small devices. on large screen devices, text paragraphs display in full and the button is hidden.
-    -   Text layout adjusts base on the screen sizes.
-Allow better readability on small screen sizes.
-    -   Navigation bar collapses into hamburger icon to declutter header.
-    -   Adaptive design page layout will reorder into columns based on screen sizes, allowing easy navigation and improving page clarity.
--   On navigation bar, text will change colour if you hover above it.
--   Navigation bar fixed on top of the viewing devices.
-Navigation options are always available for the visitor.
--   Direct social media links at the footer, allow visitors access to Chef Dicson social media pages easily.
-Click on the link will open a new tab, allowing the landing page remains open in another tab.
--   Contact Chef Dicson directly using Contact Us form.

 # Technologies Used